arsenal9971/carcode/branches/gsoc08/readme.txt

 Creating car scripts
 --------------------------------------------------

-Create a regular python file with your favorite text editor, with a function named main that accepts one parameter, the car object, here is an example from demos/level2_logic.py
+Create a regular python file with your favorite text editor, with a class named CarScript, this class should have at least and __init__ function that may accept a parameter (the car object), and a update function which also accepts a car object as a parameter, example from demos/level2_logic.py

-# main function
+class CarScript:
-def main(car):
+    def __init__(self,  car):
         # Obtain the car sensors (left, right)
-    lsensor = car.sensors["fl_sensor"]
+        self.lsensor = car.sensors["fl_sensor"]
-    rsensor = car.sensors["fr_sensor"]
+        self.rsensor = car.sensors["fr_sensor"]

-    # Check if the left sensor detected that we
+        self.car = car

-    # are offroad and steer right
+    def update(self,  car):
-    if lsensor.pixel and not rsensor.pixel:
+        if self.lsensor.pixel and not self.rsensor.pixel:
             car.steer_right()

         # Check if the right sensor detected that we
         # are offroad and steer left
-    if not lsensor.pixel and rsensor.pixel:
+        if not self.lsensor.pixel and self.rsensor.pixel:
             car.steer_left()

         # Check if both sensors detect we are offroad
         # try to steer right until we find the road back
-    if lsensor.pixel and rsensor.pixel:
+        if self.lsensor.pixel and self.rsensor.pixel:
             car.steer_right()

         # Accelerate constantly
         if not car.moving() or car.speed < 2:
             car.accelerate()

-Now save this file and load it from carcode, the main function will be executed everytime the car is updated.
+Now save this file and load it from carcode, the update function will be executed everytime the car is updated.
+You may want to initialize any extra variables in the __init__ function for posterior use in update.

 To know about the available sensors and level characteristics consult the level file first, you may want to try the level without